wvmitchell/event_reporter/README.md

 - 'help' - Displays a list of help commands
 - 'load' - Loads a csv file, designated by the user
 - 'queue' - Modifies and displays information about the queue
+- 'find' - Find information specific to a person or group in the queue